HenriEdwards/Laravel-php-ArticlesApp/README.md

 ## Usage
 - Clone the repository.
-- Navigate to the project via a terminal and type `php artisan server`.
+- Navigate to the project via a terminal and type `php artisan serve`.

 ## Screenshots